darktiger/Cryptography-with-Python/README.md

 Cryptography-with-Python
 ========================

-Note: This code is from when I was ten.
-It's not very good.
+Note: This code is from when I was a beginner.
+No comments or anything